 The less days your property sits on the market, the lower your carrying costs and the higher your Return on Investment (ROI).
-The National Association of Realtors has prepared the following chart which illustrates the fact that when a home sits on the market it costs you money.
+The NAR has prepared the following chart which illustrates the fact that when a home sits on the market it costs you money.
 The more days the home is on the market, the less it sells for, which affects your bottom line, effectively eating into your profit.

 Property taxes are an often overlooked expense for real estate investors.
 They are important for you because they add to your carrying costs and they’re even more important to potential buyers because they are in addition to their mortgage payment and property insurance costs.
 Property taxes fund public schools and vary between neighborhoods, cities, and states.

 Higher property taxes can deter some buyers due to the lack of affordability so it is necessary to include them in your comps, as we mentioned above, and included in your ARV, which we will cover below.
 Amenities and property taxes are closely tied so balancing between the potential profit gains of amenities and the potential losses of high property taxes need to be considered.

 There are three primary tools to find the housing market stats that are relative to your fix and flip.
 They are real estate websites, census data, and real estate professionals.
 They should be used in that order to be the most effective and save you the most time with your fix and flip property.

 Real estate websites are helpful places to search for local and national real estate data.
 They are easy to use and provide you with data that will assist with deciding if a fix and flip property is a good investment.

 Sites such as Realtor.com , Zillow, and NAR provide comparable properties to the subject property based on similar characteristics such as the number of bedrooms.
 These sites also give information on property taxes and neighborhood amenities.
 They can be found with commonly used keywords.